 Modeled after a traditional academic conference, the two-day event features a luncheon with a keynote speaker, oral presentations, readings of creative works, performances, exhibitions of student artwork, and poster presentations.

-SAS20 was held virtually!
-Click through to see the program and videos of our student presenters.
+Click through to see the SAS20 program and videos of our student presenters.

-Abstracts are due Monday, March 15 at 5 p.m.
+Student abstracts are due Friday, March 19 at 5 p.m.
 For more information about how to submit your work, please see the overview and proposal submission link for presenters.